mdizon1/honey_do/README.md

   + Any family member may create items
   + Only an owner of the household may accept that an item is complete
   + Only an owner of the household may delete an item
+  + The household has a shopping list

 ### Premium features:
   + Recurring tasks
   + Scheduled tasks (with a due date)
+  + Analytics
+  + Scorekeeping
+  + Checking off on behalf of others

 ## TODO: